Alba-Elektronica/Arduino-Uno-LCD-3-sensors/README.md

 There is a short description of the pinout for each experiment in the header of each file.
 A brief description of the experiments:
 1. DHT11-LCD - the humidity / temperature sensor.
-The temperature is displaied on both a serial monitor and an LCD display.
+The temperature is displayed on both a serial monitor and an LCD.
 2. MHRD-LCD  - the rain / water drops sensor.
-The input is displaied on both an LCD and the serial output.
+The input is displayed on both an LCD and the serial output.
-3. MHRD-LCD-DHT11 - a combination between two experiments: the rain sensor and the humidity sensors.
-Results are displaied on an LCD and serial monitor.
+3. MHRD-LCD-DHT11 - a combination of two experiments: the rain sensor and the humidity sensors.
+Results are displayed on an LCD and serial monitor.
-4. IRTest_receiver_read_tranceiver - infrared sensors are combined with humidity sensors.
-Input data in a serial monitor of arduino will start the experiment.
-LCD displays the readings from experiments.
+4. IRTest_receiver_read_transceiver - infrared sensors are combined with the humidity sensor.
+Input data in a serial monitor of Arduino will start the experiment.
+LCD the readings from experiments.
-5.
+5. IRTest_tranceiver_receiver - infrared sensors are combined with the humidity sensor.
+The experiment starts when pushing any key of the remote control.